Marzipan Cake Recipe

 - The recipe is a fuss-free, simple, and easy recipe with a standard creaming method.

-- Today, I am using homemade marzipan but you can certainly use store-bought marzipan just as well.
+- Today, I am using homemade marzipan, but you can also use store-bought marzipan.

-- I am baking the cake in a pretty bundt pan but you can also use a round cake pan to make a layer cake or a loaf pan to make a coffee cake.
+- This cake is very versatile.
+I am baking the cake in a pretty bundt pan, but you can also use a round cake pan to make a layer cake or a loaf pan to make a coffee cake.

 Ingredients and substitutes

-- Marzipan – I am using homemade marzipan made with ground almond but you could also use other ground nuts such as cashews, or pecans.
+- Marzipan – I am using homemade marzipan made with ground almonds, but you could also use other ground nuts such as cashews or pecans.

 - Flour – All-purpose flour with little leavening works great for this recipe and adds some needed stability.